XEGNAY-AM: History

 XETNC-AM came to air on November 26, 1980.
 It was the first noncommercial radio station in the state and was long known as Radio Aztlán.

 A break in the station's permit history required the station to be reauthorized.
 As part of the authorization, for which a public use concession was awarded, XETNC became XEGNAY-AM.

 In 2021, the state government received a concession for XHTNY-FM, an FM station on 100.3 MHz in Tepic.

-The two stations simulcast.
+Another radio station of the State government of Nayarit with the call letters XHTNY-FM, broadcasts on 100.3 FM.